-A new series of blog posts will highlight stories of Jewish responses to the Holocaust as it unfolded.
+This blog post is part of a past series that highlighted stories of Jewish responses to the Holocaust as it unfolded.
 These stories are some of those told in the Museum’s past exhibition Daring to Resist: Jewish Defiance in the Holocaust.

 Exhibition text edited for online use by Noa Gutow-Ellis, Collections and Exhibitions Assistant and Treva Walsh, Collections Project Manager